The Big Picture…

 So if we know the what of service-dominant logic, what about the who?

-When we look at who is involved in service-dominant logic we hit several new terms.
-First we find there are social and economic actors.
-And that they are all resource integrators (FP9) .
+When we look at who is involved in service-dominant logic, we find there are actors, operant resources and goods.

 Now let’s move from the whats and whos to the hows.

 We can group the remaining foundational premises as the “hows” of service-dominant logic.

 First, we note that actors cannot deliver value.
 Instead, they can only participate in creating and offering value propositions (FP7).
 In goods-dominant logic, the manufacturer believes they create value and exchange it at the point of sale.
 Value in service-dominant logic is only created in-use (or in-context).
 And it is the actors that co-create the value during use, always including the beneficiary.